-Reminder: if you are new to Destiny 2, do please dip into our beginner's guide to help get started.
+If you happen to be new to Destiny 2, check out our beginner's guide to help get started.